 A charismatic character calls for a charismatic voice from a charismatic person.

-These are some of the characters he lent his voice for on the anime series I watched:
+These are some of the characters he lent his voice for on the anime series/movies I watched:

 Irino is the voice behind a lot of the main characters on the list — Daisuke, Sena, Syaoran, Jintan, Chizuru, Tadakuni, and Haku.
 With a voice like that, he is mostly casted for the characters with nice personalities.
 His voice sounds soft yet still masculine, one that I would love to hear before going to sleep.
 If he’d serenade me, I bet I wouldn’t be able to stop myself from squealing with glee.
 Anyway, he also have some who are the serious and cold type of characters like Ulquiorra (Bleach).